Economics of Healthcare

 Full course description

 In the unit ‘Economics of Healthcare’ you will get to know more about the discipline, relevance and application of advanced health economics.
 Health economics is a specific branch within economics concerned with the efficient allocation of scarce resources with respect to health and healthcare.
 Health economics is a growing field which all professionals in healthcare will be confronted with.
 In this unit you will look at innovations from an economic perspective.
 You will deal with theoretical as well as empirical developments.
 It is assumed that in this unit you have basic knowledge of (health) economics.
-The unit consists of three parts: 1) in the first part you will get acquainted with the economic approach of healthcare and economic approaches of innovations and entrepreneurship; 2) in the second part you apply the aforementioned knowledge and insights to different types of innovations, including product innovations and organisational innovations; 3) in the third part of the unit you will take a closer look at the evaluation and implementation of innovations from an economic perspective.
+The unit consists of six interrelated cases: case 1 introduces students to the economic approach of health care, case 2 presents economic theories that are needed to understand and analyze innovations of health care, case 3 is about economic evaluation of healthcare interventions, case 4 is related to organization innovations, case 5 presents the pharmaceutical market and drug development process and case 6 discusses patient involvement in healthcare decisions/HTA.

-- Health Technology Assessment.
-The purpose of this training is to provide you with knowledge of methods, concepts, key issues and models that are used in the field of Health Technology Assessment, and more specifically economic evaluation of healthcare technologies.
+- Economic Evaluation.
+The purpose of this training is to provide you with knowledge of methods, concepts, key issues and models that are used to assess economic evaluation of healthcare technologies.

 Knowledge and understanding: